CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatModifiers.md

 ## Invisible

-- Impossible to see unless aided by magic or special senses.
+- Impossible to see via traditional sight.
 Character is considered Heavily Obscured.
 Character's location can be detected via hearing, touch, smell, other special senses, or magic senses.
--
+- Combat rolls have disadvantage against the character that rely on sight.

 ## Paralyzed